appuio/ops-techlab/labs/322_install_openshift.md

 [ec2-user@master0 ~]$ oc new-app centos/ruby-22-centos7~https://github.com/openshift/ruby-ex.git
 [ec2-user@master0 ~]$ oc get pods -w
 ```
-We keep this project so we have one pod running in our Openshift.
+We keep this project so we have one pod running in our OpenShift.
 If you decide to create other projects/pods you may delete this project with `oc delete project test`.

 ---